 In 1908, he settled in Berlin and two years later he first exhibited with Die Brücke as a guest (the group had formed in 1908).
 Having joined the group shortly after, he began incorporating idyllic scenes of bathers in landscapes and nude portraits into typically Expressionistic flat and distorted forms.
-What made him different from others was his atypical technique: he used distemper on raw canvas which when dry created a matte finish effect.
+What made him different from others was his atypical technique: he used distemper on raw canvas, which when dry created a matte finish effect.

 In this Self-portrait, Mueller depicted himself smoking a pipe, with a pentagram pendant on his neck.
-Camaro was fascinated with his teacher, like most of Mueller’s pupils, and probably he modelled the magician from his painting from 1983 entitled Magician precisely on Mueller.
-Pentagram was not the only magic symbol that Mueller used, the other one often recurring in his work are masks.
+Camaro was fascinated with his teacher, like most of Mueller’s pupils, and he probably modeled the magician from his 1983 painting precisely on Mueller.
+The pentagram was not the only magic symbol that Mueller used, others often recurring in his work are masks.

 Where did Otto Mueller stand in this wide spectrum of “gypsy” art?
-He was known as a “gypsy painter”, since nobody really knew his family story and Mueller’s lifestyle was more than bohemian, many guessed he might have in fact been Roma himself.
-Nevertheless, there is no doubt that Mueller dedicated a lot of his work to Roma people and in 1927 he made a whole series of lithographs featuring Roma women and children in their daily activities put together as Gypsy File.
+He was known as a “gypsy painter” since nobody really knew his family story, and since Mueller’s lifestyle was more than bohemian, many guessed he might have been Romani himself (it is thought that his mother was of Romani descent).
+Nevertheless, there is no doubt that Mueller dedicated a lot of his work to the Romani people.
+In 1927, he made a whole series of lithographs featuring Romani women and children in their daily activities put together as the Gypsy File.

 Although nowadays he is considered one of the most important German painters of the early 20th century, it was not always so.
 During the Nazi reign in Germany, 357 of Mueller’s works were seized from German collections in 1937, deemed “degenerate“.